dmente03/gss/readme.md

-`motion.scss` | Keyframes, triggers and special mixins for UI animation `overlays.scss` | Modals, popovers and other things that overlays basic UI `sections.scss` | Special sections layouts `tables`/`tables.scss` | Tables header, body and footer layouts `tables`/`cells.scss` | Table cells, rows and columns `…` | …
+`motion.scss` | Keyframes, triggers and special mixins for UI animation `overlays.scss` | Modals, popovers and other things that overlays basic UI `sections.scss` | Special sections layouts `tables/tables.scss` | Tables header, body and footer layouts `tables/cells.scss` | Table cells, rows and columns `…` | …

 ### Specific page styles
 Sometimes, it's hard to map some user interface components (or aspects) to modules.
 Also, there may be specific styles that make more sense belonging to a page rather than a building block.
 For that, there is the `pages/`  folder.
-These styles classes are prefixed with `page-`.
+These styles classes must be prefixed with `.page-`.

 ### Vendors
 The open source world is vast and vibrant.
 In order to deal with these huge amount of awesomeness, it's prudent to specify what you relies on and overwrites over.
 GSS does this by separating the overwrites into its own folder and files.
-These style classes are prefixed with `vendor-`.
+These style classes must be prefixed with `.vendor-`.

-## Front-end file structure (CSS + JS)

-Both CSS and JS files can be separate to maintain a framework's structure (e.g.: CSS inside `stylesheets/` and JS in `javascripts/`).
-However, it would be nice to replicate their very same structure on its specific folders.
+### File structure

 Folder | Description
 ------ | -----------